e271828e/Flight.jl/docs/notes/design/framework_spec.md

 closed over.** The gathered reads and the decision NamedTuple arrive as arguments — `d` is the one value that *cannot* be closed over — while `TrimParameters` stays behind the closure, exactly as `condition` already holds it (the framework never sees it).
+Being user-shaped, that record is also where any environment handles the condition math needs conventionally ride ([§4.4](#44-function-valued-signals-environment-access)'s value-level constructor, [§14.1](#141-conditions-are-path-addressed-overlays-on-the-declared-defaults)'s pre-sweep doctrine): the problem
+*receives* the environment, and never writes it ([§14.9](#149-mounting-problems-as-relocatable-values)).
 The returned NamedTuple's names are the equation names the report and the failure messages use; the service packs residuals and tolerances by field order.
 Shapes are checked at setup: the guess evaluation the service performs anyway observes the residual key set,